Competitive Comparison

 Works with generated JavaScript from TypeScript, JSX, React, Vue, Angular, Vite, Webpack, and Rollup projects.

-Modern syntax support varies; VM protection may require selective targeting.
+Modern syntax support varies.
+VM protection usually works best when it targets selected sensitive functions rather than every hot path.
 Usually strong, with compatibility and integration guidance.
 Strong

 Often strongest for direct bundler integration.

-Can my technical team review protected releases?
+Can my release team review protected releases?
 Strong

-Advanced tools can produce reports that help technical teams confirm what was protected before a release goes out.
+Advanced tools can produce reports that help release owners confirm what was protected before a release goes out.
+VM proof pack.

 Varies.
 Some tools provide strong review reports; others leave that work to the customer's team.
 Usually stronger for live monitoring than for release review paperwork.
 Often strong for build integration, with review details varying by vendor.